“I’m Not Supposed to Have ADHD.”

 You can tell I’m an Asian-American woman by looking at me.
-What’s not so obvious is my ADHD; even I didn’t know about it until this year because, in our American society, people who look like me are not “supposed” to have attention deficit disorder (ADHD or ADD).
+What’s not so obvious is my ADHD; even I didn’t know about it until this year because, in our American society, people who look like me are not “supposed” to have ADHD.

 I was not “supposed” to have ADHD as a girl; the ADHD stereotype maintains that only boys who misbehave have ADHD.
 My elementary school teachers saw a shy girl who listened to directions.
 What they didn’t see was that I was trying so hard to keep track of what my teacher and classmates were saying in class that I didn’t have time to consider speaking up, so I defaulted to not talking at all.
 But at recess, I was so energetic and talkative that my friends often called me “hyper,” which I was.

 I was not “supposed” to have ADHD because I’m an Asian American, and the model minority myth claims that all Asian Americans are obedient academic powerhouses.
 My parents saw an accomplished child who got As on her report cards.
 What they didn’t see was the steep price I paid for these grades.
 Every in-class English essay I wrote in high school involved harnessing anxiety to corral my racing thoughts enough to write some semblance of a conclusion in the last five minutes of class.
 I thought this terror was just a part of being a good student.